w3c-fedid/FedCM/README.md

  });
 ```

 The postmortem analysis [here](https://wiki.mozilla.org/Identity/Persona_AAR) is very insightful in understanding what were the challenges faced and gives this proposal a solid place to work from.
 In many ways, we think some of these insights are rooted in the observation we made earlier about backwards compatibility with RPs and user’s current behavior, which we are deliberately trying to avoid.

+# Strawman Proposal

+This strawman proposal is broken down into two parts: a baseline proposal and a series of privacy enhancing extensions.

+The baseline proposal addresses the **classification problem**: turn some of the otherwise opaque data exchange that uses low level primitives (i.e. identity agnostic, e.g. redirects) into an exchange that is transparent to browsers with high level primitives (e.g. identity specific).
+The extensions build from that baseline tightening up the privacy properties of the data exchange.

-# Proposal
+# The Baseline Proposal

-In this proposal, the browser-mediated federated identity can be broken down into four distinct stages, each with its own set of design considerations:

-1. Initiation: The user interacts with the RP page, triggering the RP to initiate a request for identity in an imperative or declarative fashion.
-The RP specifies which IDP to use.
-1. Account Selection and Authentication: The browser assists the user in selecting which identity to use with the selected IDP, and authenticating to the IDP for that identity.
-1. Consent: The browser displays to the user relevant information about the data sharing that is about to take place, and ensures the user consents to that sharing.
-1. Data Exchange: The identity request from the RP is passed to the IDP and the IDP responds with a token that is sufficient to identify the user.
-The RP receives the token.

-## Initiation
+The goal of the baseline proposal is to provide a **high level**, identity specific API that allows browsers to **classify** the otherwise **opaque** transactions that are enabled by **low level**, general purpose APIs (e.g. redirects).

+By classifying as an identity data exchange, browsers can (a) provide high level guidance to users regarding the consequences of the specific identity transaction and/or (b) demote / disencourage / prevent the opaque data exchange (e.g. opaque link decoration).
-RP sign-in flows usually begin with a login screen that provides the user options to use federated identity, as illustrated in the mock below.
-Today, clicking the button for an IDP usually initiates a navigation to a designated IDP sign-in page.
-We propose that it be replaced by invocation of a new API, described in [a later section](#Request).
+Currently, RP sign-in flows usually begin with a login screen that provides the user options to use federated identity, as illustrated in the mock below.
+Today, clicking the button for an IDP usually initiates a top level navigation to a designated IDP sign-in page.

-## Account Selection and Authentication

-Next the user must select an account with the given IDP that they want to use for federated sign-in, and authenticate to that account if they do not already have a valid session.
-In current flows this is done on the IDP’s page following a top-level navigation, but we suggest that it would be better placed in a popup window or a tab-modal dialog resembling what is used for [PaymentHandler windows](https://www.w3.org/TR/payment-handler/#windows) or the proposed [modal-window](https://github.com/adrianhopebailie/modal-window/blob/master/explainer.md).

-Importantly, at this stage the user has not provided explicit consent for data sharing, and therefore the IDP should not be provided with any details of the RP’s identity request.
-The IDP will call a browser API to signal that this step has been completed.

-## Consent

-At this point the user agent must make an attempt to gain assurance that the user is informed that information is about to be shared between the RP and IDP, and that they consent to its sharing.
-The details of this step are left to the discretion of the user agent, which must decide the amount of information to provide that would sufficiently make them aware of the exchange, and also may take into account available contextual information.
-For example, if the user has previously signed in to the current RP with the same account, then it might be reasonable to streamline this step and presume that consent previously given still applies.

-In the below mock we suggest what it might look like to combine the account selection/authentication step with the consent step, with a bottom sheet that combines IDP-supplied and browser-supplied UI to accomplish both tasks.

-## Data Exchange

-Finally, with the user having selected an account to use for federated sign-in, and consent having been obtained to the user agent’s satisfaction, a data exchange can occur in accordance with OpenID Connect or SAML standards.
-The user agent conveys the RP’s identity request to the IDP, and an ID token is returned that is provided to the RP in order to fulfill the Promise initiated at the beginning.

-# Proposed Usage

-## Request

-The data exchange flow starts with RPs requesting an IdToken given a specific IDP.
-While largely to be determined, a good source of inspiration and analogy can be drawn from the PaymentsRequest API: it has similar UX flows, number of players and privacy requirements.
-As a starting point, in this proposal, the RP can invoke the IdentityRequest process through an asynchronous imperative API, or a declarative API, roughly illustrated below, but we expect the exact shape of this API to evolve a lot over time.
+In this formulation, the redirect flow gets replaced by the invocation of a **new high level identity specific API**.
+While largely to be determined, a good source of inspiration and analogy can be drawn from the PaymentsRequest API (it has similar UX flows, number of players and privacy requirements):

 ```javascript
 async function signup() {